Tire Identification & Tread Measurement

 Measuring Tread Depth

-After Tire Identification, the Tread Measurement scanner will launch automatically.
-Follow the animated video prompt:
+After Tire Identification, the Tread Measurement scanner launches automatically.

-- Align the tire with the guidance overlay and tap to start recording.
+- Align the tire tread using the on-screen overlay, then tap to start recording.

-- If scanning fails, you may see errors such as “Image issues!
+- If scanning fails, you may see messages such as “Image issues!
 Record for longer and move device slower.”

 Reviewing & Editing Results